 Offered in conjunction with Dallas College (formerly Cedar Valley College), DEVTP is the only AVMA-accredited, AAHA-recommended online veterinary technology program available, providing students with the opportunity to earn an associate’s degree while maintaining demanding schedules at work and home.

-Registration opens in April!
-Notify me when summer registration opens.
+Registration opens in July!
+Notify me when spring registration opens.